 Listing checks

-Simple checks that save you from the most common spreadsheet mistakes
+Simple checks that save you from weak listings

 You do not need a complicated scoring system.
 You need a few habits that catch weak links early, especially when you are moving quickly through a big collection.